luttje/Key2Joy/Docs/Scripting.md

 9. Save the mapping.

-Now when you enable the mappings *(Enable checkbox in the top right of KeyToJoy)* you can run that Lua script by pressing and releasing the F-key on your keyboard.
+Now when you enable the mappings *(Enable checkbox in the top right of Key2Joy)* you can run that Lua script by pressing and releasing the F-key on your keyboard.

 > 🚨 **Note:** If you bind a script to a keyboard PressAndRelease it will